 Decatur Municipal Court now offers Online Payments.
 Visit our Decatur Police Department page.

-The Tornado Sirens will be tested the first Saturday of every month at 12:00 noon (With Weather Permitting)
+The Tornado Sirens will be tested the first Monday of the Month at noon.